adabbott/Research_Notes/README.md

-# Molssi_projectnotes
+# Research Notes

-This repository serves a book-keeping for the Molssi project tests and notes.
+This repository serves as
+ * book-keeping for the Molssi project tests and notes.
+ * various other research and software related learning ventures and developments